BestTimesToVisit.com Logo

 money

-US dollars are widely accepted, but it's helpful to have some Iraqi dinars (IQD) for smaller purchases and local markets.
-Exchange currency at reputable banks or exchange bureaus to get the best rates.
-Avoid exchanging money on the street.
+US dollars are widely accepted, but it's helpful to have some Iraqi dinars (IQD) for smaller transactions and local markets.
+Exchange currency at reputable banks or exchange bureaus to avoid scams.
+ATMs are available in larger cities, but they may not always be reliable.

 food